Tom Brady becomes minority owner of WNBA’s Las Vegas Aces

-LAS VEGAS (AP) — Seven-time Super Bowl champion quarterback Tom Brady has acquired an ownership stake in the WNBA champion Las Vegas Aces, he announced on Thursday.
+LAS VEGAS (AP) — Seven-time Super Bowl champion quarterback Tom Brady has acquired an ownership stake in the WNBA champion Las Vegas Aces.

 He attended an Aces game on May 31 and later sent Las Vegas star Kelsey Plum a jersey and other gifts.